 Can I study other computer courses at the same time?
 Yes.
-You can study SDD and / or IPT and / or IT Multimedia and / or IDT VET.
+Study SDD &/or IPT &/or Multimedia &/or IDT VET.

 Do I need to have studied any computing courses in the junior school?
 No. All levels of entry are catered for.

 Many students who have never studied computers in the junior school have achieved excellent results in this course.